 wRemember Olga promised you a big surprise in this new Google Digest?
 Well, here it is - I, David Bain, am taking over the biweekly column on all the important Google news and updates and will turn it into something more.
 Apart from the traditional digest, you will get Search Marketing Scoop – a new podcast on Facebook Live hosted by me.
 I will entertain guest speakers with whom I will discuss and gossip about all the biggest game-changing news in the Google universe.

 So...welcome to Search Marketing Scoop right below.
 From YouTube's new monetization policies to site speed becoming one of the ranking factors in mobile search, expanded "Mute This Ad" feature to an improved AMP testing tool, our lively conversation with Brad Geddes and Kevin Indig glimpsed into the latest developments in both organic and paid search.

-Now when you've learn about all the biggest headlines, it's time to get into the bigger picture.
-Read on to stay tuned on all the Google tweaks and updates that were recently rolled out.
+Now when you've learned about all the biggest headlines, it's time to get the bigger picture.
+Read on to stay tuned for all the Google tweaks and updates that were recently rolled out.

 GOOGLE SEARCH NEWS